 Cancel - No saving is done and the dialog is closed.

-• Note: If you do not want to save the file, press the Menu key and select File> Discard changes, then close the file.
+Note: If you want to quit the application, but you do not want to save the file, press the Menu key and select File> Discard changes, then close the file.

 To send documents